kwlzn/dist_materializer/DESIGN.md

 ## Index Server

 This component is an HTTP service that speaks the python index protocol.
-It reads from the in-memory store maintained by the index builder for low latency serving.
+It reads from the in-memory store maintained by the index builder for low latency serving and invokes the Build System Adapter to materialize wheels for serving.
+This will leverage it's own caching for latency optimization and will likely need distributed workers for parallelism.

 ## Build System Adapter